 Baofeng BF F8HP Transmission Range

-The transmission ranges for this radio vary a lot.
+The transmission ranges for this and any handheld radio vary a lot.
 It depends on the battery power, obstructions, RF (radio frequency) interference, antenna type and size, atmospheric weather, solar weather, topology (valleys, hills, mountains etc) and foliage.
 A “5 mile” radio might only reach 1/2 mile in a valley.
 All ranges are estimates only.
 Actual range can be much shorter.

 The BF F8HP is not considered a “base station”.
 A “base station” normally has higher wattage and a larger antenna.
 A base station can have in excess of 100 watts of power.